katcipis/sophia/notes/books/philosophy-software-design.md

 ## General Purpose Interfaces

-It is very interesting how he talks about how he found out, during his classes, that usually when you go for good general purpose interfaces you end up with simpler design.
+He talks about how he found out, during his classes, that usually when you go for good general purpose interfaces you end up with simpler design.
 The idea is not to have one general interface to solve everyone's specific problem, but to provide a common building block that